Updated on 18.04.2021.

 Books are all about being smart.
-Ads for books are difficult to create – they have to be smart, too.
+Ads for books are difficult to create.
+They have to be smart, too.

 Some of these concepts, like Mint Vinetu bookstore, have been extremely popular on the web.
 It doesn’t mean people from around the world would be coming to the bookstore in Vilnius the next day.
-It only means people around the world would be more willing to unplug from the internet and reach for the book.
+It only means people would be more willing to unplug from the internet and reach for the book.

 20 most clever ads for books, bookstores, and libraries